-Apart from mammography, regular clinical breast exams by your naturopathic doctor can help to detect breast lumps at an earlier stage than at which you may be able to detect them yourself.
 If risk factors are present, tumor markers can be tested to check for tumor burden on the body.
 However, these high or low levels of tumor markers alone are NOT CONSIDERED DIAGNOSTIC for breast cancer.
 These tumor markers include: CA 15-3, CA 27.29 and CEA.

 Genetic mutations are another way to screen for breast cancer and its probability, but may also be useful in prevention of disease.
 The mutations that are most likely to be associated with breast cancer are BRCA1 and/or BRCA2 gene mutations.
 20-25% of hereditary breast cancers are due to the presence of mutations in BRCA 1 and BRCA 2 genes.
 5-10% of all breast cancers are due to mutations in these 2 genes.
 These are genes that when mutated, can cause the production of proteins that allow proliferation of tumor-promoting proteins and help in carcinogenesis.
 If these mutations are inherited, then the risk of breast cancer in a woman increases dramatically.
 15% of ovarian cancers are associated with these genetic mutations, as well.

-Naturopathic Oncology Approach to Breast Cancer
+Naturopathic Cancer Care Approach to Breast Cancer

 In clinic intravenous treatments include, but are not limited to, high dose vitamin C and artesunate therapies.
 These two therapies function to break cancer cells by manipulating the metabolism within the tumor cells.
 Artesunate in particular, affects iron metabolism in cancer cells, preventing further proliferation and growth.
 Other oral supplementation and intravenous treatments help to increase the effectiveness of radiation and ease the side effects of chemotherapy, such as peripheral neuropathy.

-Our naturopathic integrative oncology practice applies the right therapies at the right time.
+Our naturopathic integrative cancer care practice applies the right therapies at the right time.
 For example, breast cancers can be hormone positive (estrogen and/or progesterone) as well as HER-2 receptor positive.
 Certain naturopathic therapies should not be administered with these hormonal therapy agents, since they can reduce the effectiveness of these treatments.
 At the Nardella clinic in Calgary, your Naturopath will know the appropriate treatment options to best meet your needs.